 The Imposter grips you with suspense from start to finish.
 The documentary is a psychological thriller, family drama, and true crime story all rolled into one.

 Yet Frederick Bourdin is real.
-The film draws upon the fallibility of human nature, leaving you uneasy and a bit more cynical.
-It’s more concerned in highlighting the strange and creepy aspects of the story rather than the missing boy, doesn’t have a clear message, and ends in ambiguity.
+The film draws upon the fallibility of human nature that will make the cynics justified.
+It’s more concerned with highlighting the strange and creepy aspects of the story rather than the missing boy, doesn’t have a clear message, and ends in ambiguity.

 But Imposter delivers its purpose exceptionally well.
 It gives you that strange feeling of falling for what a tiny voice at the back of your head says is a lie, yet you go along with it anyway.

 The Imposter is a captivating documentary that runs like a textbook mystery crime thriller that will make you uneasy and a bit cynical.